PhD in History

 The comprehensive exams are given in two stages.
 The first is a series of at least three written exams.
 The second is an oral examination, which is conducted if the student passes the written portion.
 A report of the decision, signed by all members of the committee, must be sent to the Graduate School and the student no later than two weeks after the comprehensive exam is completed.
 One of the written exams must be in the major field; the committee will determine the subjects of the other exams, and their number.

 Special Note: All members can require the student to write on their areas of expertise.
-Therefore the written examinations could cover all five areas.
+Therefore, the written examinations could cover all four areas.

 All members of the committee will read the written exams and discuss them within two weeks after their completion.
 If they determine the student has not successfully completed the exam, they will inform them immediately and discuss the results.
 Failure ends the comprehensive exam at this point.
 The committee must provide the student with an outline in writing of the weaknesses and deficiencies of their work.